2026 Notary Study Guide

 Ohio Notary Public

-Exam Practice
+Exam Practice Test

 No signup required • No ads • Start immediately

-How to Pass the Ohio Notary Exam
+How to Pass the Ohio Notary Public Exam (ORC 147)

 Becoming an Ohio Notary Public requires completing a state-approved 3-hour education course before applying.
 The course covers Ohio notary statutes (ORC § 147), proper execution of notarial acts, signer identification, journal requirements, electronic notarization, and misconduct penalties.
 To maximize your chances of success, study Ohio notary law thoroughly and practice with Ohio-specific questions.
 Understanding the full scope of your duties and limitations under Ohio law is essential before sitting for your commission.